Top Administrator Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to express thoughts and ideas clearly and confidently
+• - Ability to remain calm and think clearly

-• Question: What are your goals for this position?
+• Question: What is your experience in this field?

 What the interviewer is looking for: